svennoreillie/soc-core/README.md

     * sass-loader requires node-sass to be installed as well
 * extract-text-webpack-plugin

-it is also handy to install the dev server by running 'npm install --save-dev webpack-dev-server'.
+It's also handy to install the dev server by running 'npm install --save-dev webpack-dev-server'.

 ##### Create your own sass style
 Based upon the soc-core style.
 To do this create 2 files, a {your project}.scss file and a _templatevariables.scss file containing at least the following: